UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Account_Services.md

 ## Cluster access application

-You fill in one application form for access to the majority of our clusters.
+There is a single online form for applying to the majority of our clusters.
 Use of these services is subject to a common set of [terms and conditions](Terms_and_Conditions.md).
 All granted applications give you a Myriad account while access to other systems depends on what types of work you tell us you will be doing.

 ### Account sponsors